horakdave/Trading-bot/README.md

 - **v0.1 - v1.2:** Deprecated versions using a percentage-based approach.
 - **v2.0 (TNP-graphing):** Implementing Short MA and Long MA strategy.
 - **v2.4 (TNP-flask):** Mostly just trying out the flask library(*module* or whatever is it called)
+- **v2.5 (JS):** Trying to host a website with the graph and learning JavaScript on the way doing it.

 ## Disclaimer